kandula-rakesh/cs7810_Group1/Meeting Minutes/Meeting Minutes 10-12.md

 * Work on key notions

 ## Assign Actions
-### Key notions
+### Schema Diagrams
-* Work on key-notions submission: Patterns and cooresponding datasets
+* Work on the required schema documents
 * Assigned to: All
-* Due: 10/10
+* Due: 10/24

 ## Completed Actions
 ### Find Datasets
 * Find datasets we can use to answer the competency questions
 * Assigned to: All
 * Completed: 10/12

+### Key notions
+* Work on key-notions submission: Patterns and cooresponding datasets
+* Assigned to: All
+* Due: 10/10

 ## Contributors
 * Calvin Greenewald